 As mentioned in a previous post, a dental implant is not a one-step process.
-There are multiple steps and a lot of waiting and watching to the procedure, and usually takes 6-8 months to complete.
+There are multiple steps and a lot of waiting and watching for the procedure, and usually takes 6-8 months to complete.
 As a result, patients usually ask many questions before embarking upon this journey.
 Here are the most commonly asked questions about dental implants, as suggested by Dr. Shin.

 Why do so many people prefer dental implants?

 Dental implants are the most natural-looking replacement for missing teeth.
 Implants also feel like real teeth.
-Unlike most tooth replacement options, dental implants don’t slip or click while you’re talking, laughing or eating.
+Unlike most tooth replacement options, dental implants don’t slip or click while you’re talking, laughing, or eating.
 And they maintain your jawbone’s health so your facial structure stays intact.

 What are dental implants?

 A dental implant is a small post, usually made of titanium, that serves as a substitute for the root of the tooth.
 A connector (known as an abutment) is placed on or built into the top of the dental implant, which connects it to the replacement tooth.
-Finally, a crown (known as the replacement tooth) is custom fabricated to match your natural teeth, completing the dental implant.
+Finally, a crown (known as the replacement tooth) is custom-fabricated to match your natural teeth, completing the dental implant.

 How much do dental implants cost?